ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms before 7am.
 Partly sunny, with a high near 76.
-North wind 6 to 10 mph.<br></div>
+North wind 6 to 10 mph.
+Chance of precipitation
+         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">